thompsonmaizelab/thompsonmaizelab.github.io/research.md

 ## Miscellaneous Other Cool Science

-We have several side projects, including assessing biological nitrogen fixation in dry beans, breeding population and selection optimization, rapid and low-cost detection of DNA sequences, and others.
-Read through the students' pages to learn more about our diverse interests!
+We have several other projects, including nitrogen response in maize, breeding population optimization, and others.
+Read through the [students' pages](/people/) to learn more about our diverse interests!